CommonRoad/commonroad-autoware-interface/README.md

 ### autoware.universe setup
 First log in to the docker registry `docker login gitlab.lrz.de:5005`.
-Then to the dockerimage just run the comand to start the container: `rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- gitlab.lrz.de:5005/cps/dfg-car:autoware-universe`.
-It will fetch the image from the container registry of this repository.
+Then to download the dockerimage just run the command to start the container (We have two repositories for the project, run the command for the repository in which you are working):
+* _**Option 1:**_

+`rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- gitlab.lrz.de:5005/cps/dfg-car:autoware-universe`
+* _**Option 2:**_

+`rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- gitlab.lrz.de:5005/av2.0/commonroad/commonroad-autoware-interface:autoware-universe`

 Setup the autoware repository in the container (only if first time setup):
    - `sudo apt update`